IgniteUI/help-topics/topics/02_Controls/igCategoryChart/05_Axes/05_CategoryChart_Configuring_Axis_Titles.md

 `xAxisTitleBottomMargin`,`yAxisTitleBottomMargin`|number|Determines the margin to be applied to the bottom of the x-axis or y-axis title
 `xAxisTitleExtent`,`yAxisTitleExtent`|number|Determines the extent to be applied to the x-axis or y-axis title `xAxisTitleLeftMargin`,`yAxisTitleLeftMargin`|number|Determines the margin to be applied to the left of the x-axis or y-axis title
-`xAxisTitleMargin`,`yAxisTitleMargin`|number|Determines the margin to be applied to the top of the x-axis or y-axis title `xAxisTitleRightMargin`,`yAxisTitleRightMargin`|number|Determines the margin to be applied to the right of the x-axis or y-axis title
+`xAxisTitleMargin`,`yAxisTitleMargin`|number|Determines the margin to be applied to the x-axis or y-axis title `xAxisTitleRightMargin`,`yAxisTitleRightMargin`|number|Determines the margin to be applied to the right of the x-axis or y-axis title
 `xAxisTitleTextColor`, `yAxisTitleTextColor`|string|Determines the color for the x-axis or y-axis title `xAxisTitleTextStyle`,`yAxisTitleTextStyle`|string|Determines the font styles to be applied to the x-axis or y-axis title